Do-PFN: In-Context Learning for Causal Effect Estimation: Experiments

-In our CD analysis (Appendix Figure \ref{fig:gold_cid}), we observe that Do-PFN performs better on average than DoWhy (Int.), and closer to DoWhy (Cntf.) than any other baseline, despite not having access to the true graph structure.
-Further, when comparing different variants of Do-PFN in Appendix Figure \ref{fig:var_cid}, we observe that even Do-PFN-Short, our shortest pre-trained model, already performs similarly with Do-PFN-Graph, a version of Do-PFN which is pre-trained for each case study on datasets drawn exclusively to the corresponding graph structure.
+\paragraph{Adjustment without graph knowledge} Next, we show that Do-PFN can correctly perform the appropriate form of adjustment without explicit knowledge of the causal graph.
+When comparing Do-PFN to our ``gold standard'' baselines DoWhy (Int.) and DoWhy (Cntf.)
+(Appendix Figure \ref{fig:gold_cid}), we observe that Do-PFN performs competitively with DoWhy (Int.) in CID prediction.
+Further, when comparing different variants of Do-PFN in Appendix Figure \ref{fig:var_cid}, we observe that even Do-PFN-Short, our shortest pre-trained model, performs competitively with Do-PFN-Graph, a version of Do-PFN which is pre-trained on solely the ground truth graph structure for each case study.
+These results together exhibit Do-PFN's ability to correctly perform adjustment as if applying the front-door and back-door criteria, while having no knowledge of the graph structure.